 In 1974, the chain opened its 200th-anniversary store and a new distribution center.
 At the same time, her sales began to fall, so she hired a team of marketers who had to change the strategy.
 Specialists suggested raising the maximum price threshold; as a result, the inscription of about “three dollars” was removed from the logo.
 Its redesign has become part of global changes.

-The creators of the wordmark retained only the name of the company.
-The phrase “FAMILY DOLLAR” remained white, which is the only thing that connected the new design with the previous one.
+The creators of the wordmark retained only the company name.
+The phrase “FAMILY DOLLAR” remained white, the only thing that connected the new design to the previous one.
 The font was no longer cartoony, but it still looked non-standard.
-The developers used bold grotesque with disproportionate glyphs.
+The developers used a bold, grotesque font with disproportionate glyphs.
 Inside “A,” “D,” and “R” were slits extending down parallel to the main stroke.
 At the same time, almost all the letters, as before, crawled on top of each other.
 A dark crimson outline replaced the black background.
 At the bottom, it looked like a solid horizontal line, so the inscription seemed stable and monolithic.

 1997 – 2008